- Climate Impacts in Northern Arizona

 Climate models are used to predict the future climate based on the dynamics of the climate system and trends in carbon emissions.
 Reducing carbon emissions can greatly decrease global warming, as seen below.
 This is why it is important that we reduce emissions now.

 Increased temperatures have significant effects on weather systems, leading to an expected increase in extreme weather events including heat waves, drought, and fires.
 Warmer temperatures also mean larger and more ferocious hurricanes in coastal regions, downpour events, and flooding.
 Visit the National Climate Assessment website for more details.

-Caption: Maps show projected change in average surface air temperature in the later part of this century (2071-2099) relative to the later part of the last century (1970-1999) under a scenario that assumes substantial reductions in heat trapping gases (B1) and a higher emissions scenario that assumes continued increases in global emissions (A2).
+Caption: Maps show projected change in average surface air temperature in the later part of this century (2071 to 2099) relative to the later part of the last century (1970 to 1999) under a scenario that assumes substantial reductions in heat trapping gases (B1) and a higher emissions scenario that assumes continued increases in global emissions (A2).
 (See Appendix 3: Climate Science, Supplemental Message 5 for a discussion of temperature changes under a wider range of future scenarios for various periods of this century).